interTwin-eu/itwinai/docs/explain_workflows.rst

 Components are defined as discrete steps in a `Pipeline` and implemented as Python classes.
 For each pipeline component, an `execute()` function is defined that provides a unified interface with every component as well as the whole pipeline.

+Components provide the structure in which user's python code can be easily integrated and deployed for DDP.
+These components are 'empty'; users have total freedom in how to implement each component, after which the Pipeline wrapper ensures DDP deployability (?).

+.. structures are `empty`

 Datagetter
 ^^^^^^^^^^^^^^
 This component gets or loads the data from a given source and passes it on to the next component.
 Its `execute()` function therefore takes no input and passes on the dataset as a single output.
 The dataset source can be ...
 This component sits at the start of the Pipeline and is usually followed by a `split` component.

+The method of loading data is user-defined; the DataGet component provides the needed structure to integrate into the Pipeline structure.
+As such, the user is unconstrained in terms of dataset format, structure, or size.

 (?)
 Where can the data be loaded from?